zS1L3NT/ts-discord-reminder/README.md

 You can add it to your own server using [this](https://reminder-bot.zectan.com) link, just make sure to give it admin permissions.
 Reminder Bot is built on top of the [Nova Bot](https://github.com/zS1L3NT/ts-npm-nova-bot) Discord bot framework.

-This is an example of a reminder that Reminder bot stores
+This is an example of a reminder that Reminder bot stores<br>
 ![Example](https://i.ibb.co/rtB0DMx/reminer.png)

 ## Features